lgreski/datasciencectacontent/markdown/pml-randomForestPerformance.md

 Fortunately, the `parallel` package works on R across all major operating system platforms: Linux, Mac OSX, and Windows.
 One's ability to run these models in parallel is often the difference between using a highly effective algorithm like *random forest* versus a less effective but more computationally efficient algorithm (such as *linear discriminant analysis*).

 One other tradeoff that we made in this analysis was changing the resampling method from the default of bootstrapping to k-fold cross-validation.
 The change in resampling technique may trade processing performance for reduced model accuracy.
 However, our analysis shows that the 5 fold cross-validation resampling technique delivered the same accuracy as the more computationally expensive bootstrapping technique.

+Finally, we note that `caret::train()` supports a wide variety of tuning parameters that vary by model type.
+For the purposes of this analysis, we chose only to vary the resampling method for `train(x,y,method="rf",...)`, leaving other parameters such as `mtry` constant.

 ## The Process: A Parallel Implementation of Random Forest